 Better yet, there are also some less featured versions of Capture One, called Capture One Express, that are totally free for Fujifilm, Sony and Nikon users.

-This loses some of the abilities of the full version of Capture One, like Sessions, Focus Mask, Advanced Color Editor / Skin Tone, Dehaze and Layers, among others (read the full list of differences).
+This loses some of the abilities of the full version of Capture One, like Sessions, Focus Mask, Advanced Color Editor / Skin Tone, Dehaze and Layers, among others.

 What is Photoshop?